-Application area now OPEN for THE NEXT EDITION OF THE SUMMER SCHOOL, WHICH WILL BE HELD FROM JULY 17th to JULY 28th 2017.
-Deadline for application APRIL 15th 2017, 13:55 GMT+1.
+Applications are now CLOSE for THE NEXT EDITION OF THE SUMMER SCHOOL, WHICH WILL BE HELD FROM JULY 17th to JULY 28th 2017.

 There are 70 places available.
 TU Delft will contact applicants after careful selection on APRIL 30th.
 If you have any questions, please do not hesitate to write to Roberto Rocco.